Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 It is not necessary to have both of these billboards in your floor plan, you can choose to only have one or neither, but you cannot have two video billboards or two text billboards.

-Billboards can be any size, and they do not need to be the same size as each other.
+Billboards do not need to be the same size as each other.
 For example, if you want to feature a video, you can have a bigger left billboard in the center of your plan, and a smaller right billboard to the side.
 However, they both must stay as a rectangle.

 For the left billboard, as it is for a video, the recommended size ratio would be 6:10